Show All Answers

 Here at the Revelstoke Community Centre we can host large weddings and events seating up to 400 people .
 Fore more information or to book, please call the front desk at (250) 837-9351 between the hours of 8:00am and 3:00 pm Monday through Friday.
 You may also e-mail email@example.com to book or inquire about availability.
 Check out our Community Centre page for more information on reservations and booking requirements.

 To register your child for a swim program, you have a few options.
-You can register at the front desk of the Community Centre at 600 Campbell Ave. or call 250-837-9351 #3.
-We also have online registration through the link provided.
+We have online registration through the link provided https://anc.ca.apm.activecommunities.com/revelstokeprc/home?onlineSiteId=0&from_original_cui=true. or call 250-837-9351 #3

 Drop-in swimming will not be permitted at this time.
 We are currently preparing a structured schedule for the aquatic centre.
 You can expect to see blocks of time reserved for Lap swimming, therapy swim, and swim lessons.
 Please check back for more up to date information.